Garfield County Vehicle Impound Guide

 Costs & Fees in Garfield County

-The costs associated with vehicle impoundment can add up quickly.
-Understanding these fees is crucial for budgeting and planning.
+The costs associated with retrieving your impounded vehicle can add up quickly.
+It's important to understand the fees involved and be prepared to pay them.

 Timeline